How do student loans work?

 What else do students have to pay for?

-Your student tuition loan won’t cover the costs of things like books, materials or equipment.
-However, you can use the maintenance loan to cover some of these expenses.
-However, if you’re living away from home, the maintenance loan is often used to cover the cost of accommodation, utilities, food and other essentials.
-Sometimes students find that their maintenance loan won’t stretch far enough to cover essential costs, before things like books and equipment are taken into account.
-The maintenance grant, which students used to use to cover extra expenses, was scrapped by the UK government in 2016.
-This means you’ll need to fund these things yourself.
+Sometimes students find that their maintenance loan won’t stretch far enough to cover essential costs, before books and equipment are considered.
+The maintenance grant, which students used to use to cover extra expenses, was scrapped by the UK government in 2016, which means you may need to fund these costs yourself.

 How much will my student loan be?